 Before going into tax deduction best practices, a restaurant owner must first be familiar with GST rates and brackets.
 Once you know which bracket you belong to, you can now focus on deducting everything you can from your taxable income to save for profit.
 Follow these tips to know how to reduce your restaurant taxes.

-A restaurant’s cost of goods sold can be declared as an expense to lower your taxes.
+You can declare your restaurant’s cost of goods sold as an expense to lower your taxes.
 The most important of your COGS is your inventory.
-As a restaurant, make sure you include the cost of all your raw materials, shipping costs, and other costs to create your product.
+As a restaurant, make sure you include the cost of all your raw materials, shipping and packaging costs, and other costs to create your product.
 That means for any vendor that you purchase an ingredient from, you have to keep the receipt.

 Restaurants can use its marketing expenses as tax deductions to deduct from its gross income.
 To maximize the tax deductions on your marketing expenses, make sure to consider both your local and online marketing efforts.